ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 ```
 {: codeblock}

 This cloud-config script example automatically configures both the instance storage `/dev/vdb` and `dev/vdc` block devices, and assumes a `virtio_blk` interface type for instance storage.
-If you only reboot your virtual server, this configuration continues to work since the configuration and data persists.
+If reboot your virtual server only, this configuration continues to work because the configuration and data persists.

-If you start a virtual server that was previously stopped, then the virtual server has a fresh set of instance storage disks when it boots up.
+If you start a virtual server that was stopped, then the virtual server has a fresh set of instance storage disks when it boots.
 This situation requires the cloud-init steps to be manually run again.
-By default, the cloud-config script is only run on first boot.
+By default, the cloud-config script is run on only the first boot.
 You can also edit the cloud-init section of the cloud.config file so that the cloud-init steps are automatically run on each boot.
 For more information, see [Edit the cloud_cloud_init_modules section of the cloud.config file to run on each boot](#edit-cloud-init-run-cloud-config-each-boot).

 #### Edit the cloud_cloud_init_modules section of the cloud.config file to run on each boot
 {: #edit-cloud-init-run-cloud-config-each-boot}

 The cloud-config script in the previous example automatically configures an instance storage `/dev/vdb` block device.
-If you only reboot your virtual server, this configuration continues to work since the configuration and data persists.
-However, if you start a virtual server that was previously stopped, then the virtual server has a fresh set of instance storage disks when it boots up.
-This situation would require the cloud-init steps to be manually run again.
-By default, the cloud-config script is only run on first boot.
+If you reboot your virtual server only, this configuration continues to work because the configuration and data persists.
+However, if you start a virtual server that was stopped, then the virtual server has a fresh set of instance storage disks when it boots.
+This situation requires the cloud-init steps to be manually run again.
+By default, the cloud-config script is run on only the first boot.

-* You must already have provisioned an instance with the **User Data** field specifying the cloud-init yaml data from the previous example.
+* You need a provisioned instance with the **User Data** field that specifies the cloud-init yaml data from the previous example.
-* When you log in to the started instance, the file system must already be configured and mounted.
+* When you log in to the started instance, the file system must be configured and mounted.
-* You do not have other directives in the disk_setup or mount sections in the cloud-config yaml specified as user data.
+* You do not have other directives in the disk_setup or mount sections in the cloud-config yaml that are specified as user data.

-To run the cloud-config script on each successive boot, follow this procedure:
+To run the cloud-config script on each successive boot, use the following procedure:

 1. Edit the `etc/cloud/cloud.cfg` file.
-1. Look for the `cloud_init_modules` section.
-This section contains the disk_setup and mount modules.
+1. Look for the `cloud_init_modules` section - it contains the disk_setup and mount modules.
 1. Change the disk_setup and mount modules lines to `always`.
 The section looks like this.

    ```yaml